coatyio/coaty-js/docs/man/communication-protocol.md

 coaty/<ProtocolVersion>/+/<Event>/+/+/<CorrelationID>
 ```

+These subscriptions, especially response subscriptions, should be unsubscribed
+as soon as they are no longer needed by the agent.
+Since Coaty uses Reactive
+Programming `Observables` to observe communication events, subscription topics
+should be unsubscribed whenever the corresponding observable is unsubscribed by
+the application.

 The Namespace topic level **must** either specify a non-empty string or a
 single-level wildcard (`+`), depending on whether the agent should support
 namespacing or not.